 There are currently several small groups (3-7 men in a group) studying God’s Word and learning from each other.
-Several Groups are starting a new study.
-If you are interested in joining one of our small group Bible studies, check out the additional information on the sign up sheet in the south foyer of the church.
+If you are interested in joining one of our men’s small group Bible studies, please contact our Men’s Ministry director Clint Williams at 270.314.0002 for more information.

 BETHEL MEMORIAL CHURCH offers Sunday School Classes for ages 2 years through Senior Saints.